 Can you be deactivated for a low acceptance rate?

-Uber does not deactivate drivers for having a low acceptance rate, but they will send warnings and possibly log you out of the app if you don’t accept several rides in a row.
+Uber does not deactivate drivers for low acceptance rates, but they will send warnings and possibly log you out of the app if you don’t accept several rides in a row.

 You can immediately log back into the app, but it’s a small punishment from Uber to remind you that they prefer that you accept more rides.